Kinto/kinto/docs/api/1.x/resource.rst

 The consumer might decide to ignore it.

-If the ``If-Match`` request header is provided, and if the record has changed meanwhile, a ``412 Precondition failed`` error is returned.
+If the ``If-Match`` request header is provided, and if the record has changed meanwhile, a |status-412| error is returned.

 .. note::